gerardathletics/SmartEnvironments-PersonalPortfolio/README.md

   * I will explore the flickr dataset as it is in a database format.
 ## 2. Information
 * **“I would like to learn how to do a sentiment analysis on a text with python”**.
   * I will explore different methodologies to achieve that.
 Some specific libraries and machine learning algorithms can help with the process.
-* **“I would like to get more confident and do nice data visualizations with python”.
+* **“I would like to get more confident and do nice data visualizations with python”**.
   * I will analyse the twitter and weather datasets and try to find patterns and correlations.
-I will represent the results in plots and some maps elaborated with python
+I will represent the results in plots and some maps elaborated with python.
 ## 3. Knowledge